 There are also many dedicated scientists and doctors in this country who are doing cutting edge, laboratory research.
 They look into a wide variety of haematological conditions, including blood cancers and bleeding and thrombotic conditions.

 Blood Cancer Network Ireland (BCNI) is a collaborative national network, set up and led by Professor Michael O’Dwyer of University College Galway.

-BCNI runs early phase blood cancer clinical trials, as well as providing a national biobank for blood cancers and promoting blood cancer registration.
+As a result, BCNI runs early phase blood cancer clinical trials.
+They also provide a national biobank for blood cancers and promoting blood cancer registration.

-Myeloma is a cancer of plasma cells, which usually manifests with severe bone disease and/or kidney failure.
-An antibody therapy that directly targets plasma cells has recently been developed.
+Myeloma is a cancer of plasma cells, which consequently manifests with severe bone disease and/or kidney failure.
+However, an antibody therapy that directly targets plasma cells has recently been developed.

 A recent phase 1 study by BCNI has just been published in a prestigious American journal, which shows that addition of this antibody therapy to standard therapy for myeloma results in better outcomes.

 Current trials run by BCNI include the use of an E-selectin inhibitor in patients with relapsed acute myeloid leukaemia.